Dave Franco: 2000s

 In 2006, Franco made his acting debut on The CW drama television series 7th Heaven.
-He appeared in television shows such as Do Not Disturb and Young Justice.
-Franco also had noticeable roles in films such as Superbad and The Shortcut.
-In May 2008, he was cast in The CW teen drama television series Privileged.
-The series centered on a live-in tutor for two spoiled heiresses in Palm Beach.
-Franco was cast in an initial major recurring role.
+He subsequently appeared in television shows such as Do Not Disturb and Young Justice.
+Franco also had noticeable roles in films, including Superbad and The Shortcut.
+In May 2008, he was cast in a major occurring role in the CW teen drama television series Privileged.
 The series premiered on September 9, 2008, to 3.1 million viewers.
-Ratings continued to slip each week, with the series sixth episode reaching 1.837 million viewers.
+Ratings continued to slip each week, with the series' sixth episode reaching 1.837 million viewers.
 The CW did not renew the series for a second season due to low ratings.

-In August 2009, Variety announced Franco was cast in a regular role for the ninth season of the ABC sitcom Scrubs.
-Portraying the role of Cole Aaronson; Franco went on to appear in all thirteen episodes of the ninth season and received praise from critics for his performance; however, the ninth was the final season of the series.
+In August 2009, Variety announced Franco had been cast in a regular role for the ninth season of the ABC sitcom Scrubs.
+Portraying the role of Cole Aaronson, Franco went on to appear in all thirteen episodes of the ninth season and received praise from critics for his performance; however, the ninth was the final season of the series.